chrisjleu/reactive8/README.md

 ## References
 * [A minimalist guide to building spring boot angular 5 applications](https://shekhargulati.com/2017/11/08/a-minimalist-guide-to-building-spring-boot-angular-5-applications/):
 Much of the initial setup work was adapted from an attempt to do something similar with Angular and Spring Boot in this article.
 * [Building a real-time web app with Angular/Ngrx and Vert.x](https://medium.com/@benorama/building-a-realtime-web-app-with-angular-ngrx-and-vert-x-a5381c0397a1) follows a similar directory layout with the split between client/server (frontend/backend) modules.
-The article is less instructive but there is a code repository for reference.
+The article is less instructive and [no instructions for how to start both modules as a single application](https://github.com/benorama/ngrx-realtime-app#running-the-apps-locally).
 * [vertx-maven-plugin](https://mvnrepository.com/artifact/io.fabric8/vertx-maven-plugin) (VMP) and [documentation](https://vmp.fabric8.io/).
 * [frontend-maven-plugin](https://mvnrepository.com/artifact/com.github.eirslett/frontend-maven-plugin) and [documentation on Github](https://github.com/eirslett/frontend-maven-plugin).